First Epistle of John: "To the Parthians"

 Around 415, Augustine of Hippo wrote a commentary in Latin On the Epistle of John to the Parthians (in Latin, ad Parthos), in which he identifies the addressees of John's letter as Parthians.
 It has occasionally been suggested that this refers to a community of converts in the Jewish community of Babylonia.
 Around 730, Bede wrote that Athanasius of Alexandria had also believed in a Parthian destination for 1 John.
 This tradition, however, is known only from Latin sources.
 (Three late Greek manuscripts of 2 John label it "to the Parthians".)
 On balance, it is likely that John's first letter was written for the Ephesian church and that the Parthian label results from a misreading or misunderstanding.

 Uses

 Music

-"1 John 4:16" is a song title in the album "The Life of the World to Come" inspired by this verse that was released by the American band The Mountain Goats in 2009.
+"1 John 4:16" is a song title in the album "The Life of the World to Come", inspired by this verse, which was released by the American band The Mountain Goats in 2009.